Azure-Samples/video-analyzer-iot-edge-csharp/src/edge/readme.md

 ### deployment.grpcyolov3icpu.template.json

-In addition to the modules defined in deployment.template.json, this deployment manifest template includes this [yolov3 module](https://github.com/Azure/live-video-analytics/tree/master/utilities/video-analysis/notebooks/Yolo/yolov3/yolov3-grpc-icpu-onnx/avaextension).
+In addition to the modules defined in deployment.template.json, this deployment manifest template includes this [yolov3 module](https://github.com/Azure/live-video-analytics/tree/master/utilities/video-analysis/notebooks/Yolo/yolov3/yolov3-grpc-icpu-onnx/lvaextension).
 This IoT Edge module runs the YoloV3 ONNX model behind a gRPC endpoint.
+This template is used in [this](https://aka.ms/lva-grpc-quickstart) quickstart.

+### deployment.grpctinyyolov3icpu.template.json

+In addition to the modules defined in deployment.template.json, this deployment manifest template includes this [tinyyolov3 module](https://github.com/Azure/live-video-analytics/tree/master/utilities/video-analysis/notebooks/Yolo/yolov3/yolov3-grpc-icpu-onnx/lvaextension).
+This IoT Edge module runs the TinyYoloV3 ONNX model behind a gRPC endpoint.
 This template is used in [this](https://aka.ms/lva-grpc-quickstart) quickstart.

 ### deployment.objectCounter.template.json